The Animal unleashed: Best of Batista

 Taming wild animals is best left to trained professionals.
 Taming “The Animal” is another matter entirely.

 If Batista always appeared in control of his meteoric rise through the ranks of WWE, that’s because you’re not counting his tempestuous formative years.
-That what would ultimately bring the six-foot-six, 290-pound brute to the top was his ability to avoid the perils and violence all around him in his troubled youth.
+What would ultimately bring the 6-foot-6, 290-pound brute to the top was his ability to avoid the perils and violence all around him in his troubled youth.

 But rather than let his past pull him down, Batista rose above it by setting a goal of becoming an athlete and entertainer.
 He trained under Afa at the Wild Samoan Training Centre in Allentown, Pa. and redoubled his efforts after a WCW scout told Batista he’d never make it — only to find himself thriving in the independent circuit shortly thereafter.
 Two years later, WWE finally came calling.